MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

 ## Introduction

 Dependabot was rejected by YC Startup school in 2018 before being acquired and integrated into Github in 2019.
 It is a free tool that allows developers to better manage the dependencies of their projects in Github repositories.
 Dependabot is useful tool that supports a wide range of languages including, JavaScript, Python, Java and .NET.
-In addition, out of the box it creates pull requests to update dependencies in your repository, whether its, patch, minor or major updates and it also supports security updates.
-It can be configured at both an organization level, though with limited controls, and most effectively at the repository level.
+In addition, out of the box it creates pull requests to update dependencies in your repository, whether its patch, minor, or major updates and it also supports security updates.
+It can be configured at both an organisation level, though with limited controls, and most effectively at the repository level.
 Using Dependabot can feel a bit like being a code janitor, below are some common issues and solutions to managing Dependabot to hopefully make it a little less painful.

 ## Common Issues Dependabot